adamsilver/fdpb/03-Book-A-Flight.md

 	</div>
 ```

-Here is custom combobox after Javascript kicks in:
+Here is the enhanced custom combobox:

 ![Image here](/etc/)